UltraCart/rest_api_v2_sdk_csharp/docs/CustomerApi.md

 <a name="validateemailverificationtoken"></a>
 # **ValidateEmailVerificationToken**
-> EmailVerifyTokenResponse ValidateEmailVerificationToken (EmailVerifyTokenValidateRequest validationRequest)
+> EmailVerifyTokenValidateResponse ValidateEmailVerificationToken (EmailVerifyTokenValidateRequest validationRequest)

 Validate a token that can be used to verify a customer email address